 3D Rendering of X and Y Chromosomes (with telomeres)

-In a human, the normal chromosomes complement is 46, 44 of which are autosomes while 2 distinct chromosomes are deemed sex chromosomes, which determine the sex of an organism and various sex-linked characteristics.
+In humans, the normal chromosome complement is 46, consisting of 22 pairs of autosomes, chromosomes that are the same in both males and females, and one pair of mostly unmatched sex chromosomes, which determine the sex of an organism and various sex-linked characteristics.

 A humans’ sex is predetermined in the sperm gamete.

 In mammals, females are said to be homogametic because all their gametes contain an X chromosome.
 Males are called heterogametic because they produce both X bearing gametes and Y-bearing gametes.
 The sex chromosome in the sperm cell then determines the sex of the zygote.
 X-bearing sperm produces females and Y-bearing sperm produces males.
 Interestingly the Y sperm swim just a little faster, so a few more males are initially produced.
 However, this male advantage is countered later in development by deleterious genes exposed to the X chromosome, so that the birth rate of males and females is about equal.

 Chromosomes X and Y do not make up a fully homologous pair.
 The X chromosome in humans is much longer than the Y chromosome and also contains many more genes.
 However, there is a short region on both the X and Y chromosomes, called the pseudoautosomal region (PAR), that allows the X and Y chromosomes to pair during meiosis for equal distribution of the two chromosomes.
 Only a few genes are in this region, including the gene for amelogenin, which produces tooth enamel.

 Genes on the X chromosome are said to be X-linked or sex-linked.
 Because only females normally get two X chromosomes, dominance of X-linked genes is only expressed in females.
 Since males only get one X chromosome, all of their X linked alleles are expressed in the phenotype, regardless of dominance.